CassNot/HybridAIQuantum-Challenge/README.md

   <p><em>Image credit: The valiant knight Dall-E</em></p>
 </div>

-## About the Challenge
+## The Challenge

 The First Perceval Quest is jointly organized by Quandela and Scaleway to explore the intersection of quantum computing and machine learning through one of the most iconic machine learning benchmarks - the MNIST dataset.

-Your challenge is to tackle the well-known MNIST problem using a hybrid quantum model on a subset of the original dataset.
+The challenge is to tackle the well-known MNIST problem using a hybrid quantum model on a subset of the original dataset.
 The MNIST dataset consists of 70,000 handwritten digit images, each 28x28 pixels.
 For this quest, you'll work with a reduced dataset of 6,000 images and use a quantum kernel to predict the digits.

+## The models proposed
+Overall, 64 teams joined the Perceval Quest and 11 were selected for the second phase.
+The final jouxt opposed 11 hybrid quantum-classical models that are presented in [src](./src).
+You will also find a detailed description for each model in the associated [ReadMe](./src/README.md)

 ## Historical Context & Challenge Overview